joshber/jb.n/content/_index.md

 ###### [<i class="fa fa-envelope-o" aria-hidden="true"></i>](mailto:josh@joshberson.net)

-##### I investigate the relationships among environment, culture, body, and mind.
+##### I write about how human beings get on in the world — how we form relationships with other living things, how our bodies are shaped by where we live and what we do.

-~~I ask how human beings get on in the world — how we form relationships with other living things, how our bodies are shaped by where we live and what we do.~~
+I give special attention to the question of scale — how the intimate (eating, sleeping, moving, sensing) relates to the global (social acceleration, climate change), how the deep past relates to the imminent future.

-Cutting across my work is a concern with linkages across scales of time and space, from the intimate (eating, moving, sleeping) to the global (social acceleration, climate change).
+In my empirical life I design new methods of observing social behavior in the wild.
+These tend to involve participatory distributed sensing.

 ## Deep social phenomics